oscarescuderoarnanz/dtwParallel/README.md

 ## Requirements

-Perceval requires Python >= 3.6.1 or later to run.
+dtwParallel requires Python >= 3.6.1 or later to run.
 For other Python dependencies, please check the `pyproject.toml` file included on this repository.